Biclustering random matrix partitions with an application to classification of forensic body fluids: Biclustering prior

-All mRNA markers $j \in \M_g$ of marker type $g\in \F$ are selected to be amplified in fluid samples $i\in \N_f$, when $f = g$, so we expect $\theta^*_{f(k),g(l)}$ to be large when $f = g$.
-However, some markers are known to be unreliable indicators and fail to be amplified for ``their" target fluid-type.
-This is apparent in the data (Figure~\ref{fig:dataGrid}).
-Some off-diagonal blocks show a strong response for an off-target fluid-type (for example, in the MTB profiles, the CVF and BLD markers are frequently amplified).
-Therefore, to each bicluster $(f(k),g(l))\in \C_{f(k),g}$ a parameter, we apply the prior
+The mRNA markers $j \in \M_g$ for marker type $g\in \F$ were chosen for measurement by the forensic scientists as likely to amplify for fluid samples of type $f = g$, so we expect $\theta^*_{f(k),g(l)}$ to be large when $f = g$.
+However, some markers are known to be less reliable indicators and fail to be amplified for ``their" target fluid-type.
+This shows up as empty cells in diagonal blocks in the data in Figure~\ref{fig:dataGrid}.
+Also, some off-diagonal blocks show a strong response for an off-target fluid-type (for example, in the MTB profiles, the CVF and BLD markers are frequently amplified).
+We take as our prior

-with potentially different hyper-parameters $a_{f,g} > 0$ and $b_{f,g} > 0$, and hence difference priors in each $(f,g)$-block.
-Fixed values for the prior hyper-parameters $a_{f,g}$ and $b_{f,g}$ are elicited using the training data in Appendix~\ref{sec:fixing-a-and-b}).
+with different hyper-parameters $a_{f,g} > 0$ and $b_{f,g} > 0$ in each block.
+Fixed values for the prior hyper-parameters $a_{f,g}$ and $b_{f,g}$ are elicited using the training data in Appendix~\ref{sec:fixing-a-and-b}.
+We experimented with treating the $a$'s and $b$'s as random variables in the posterior.
+This is feasible, but slowed things down without any obvious gain.
+Let